supratim94336/DataEngineeringCapstoneProject/ProjectWriteup.md

 ---

 ### The choice of tools, technologies:
-- Airflow to view, monitor and log flow of information
+- Airflow to view, monitor and log flow of information:
+    Extremely useful tool to control end to end ETL processing
-- S3 Storage to store data on a large scale
+- S3 Storage to store data on a large scale:
+    Never complain about storage and most importantly when it stores big data
-- Redshift to make advantage of columnar format and faster querying strategies
+- Redshift to make advantage of columnar format and faster querying
+strategies:
+    Query from anywhere and anytime
-- Spark for distributed processing of heavy data
+- Spark for distributed processing of heavy data:
+    Best in-memory faster processing
-- Pandas for cleaning data frames
+- Pandas for cleaning data frames:
+    absolutely neccessary